jaked332/jaked332.github.io/essays/impact-of-design-patterns.md

 Design patterns are key to creating scalable and maintainable code.
 They act like well-tested recipes, enabling developers to follow established behavioral rules that allow code to expand in scope and functionality without requiring major changes.
 In Next.js, these patterns seamlessly integrate with server-side rendering (SSR) and dynamic page management.

-In this essay, I will highlight some of the patterns that I am actively using in project "[Da Club](https://ics-314-code-crew.github.io/)," a centralized organization hub portal.
+In this essay, I will highlight some of the patterns I am actively using in an ICS 314 project, "[Da Club](https://ics-314-code-crew.github.io/)," a centralized hub for organizational management.

 ## Singleton Pattern for Global State Management

 In *Da Club*, I manage database connections using Prisma.
-By exporting a single `prisma` instance (Singleton pattern), I ensure that the application efficiently handles database interactions without creating multiple connections:
+By exporting a single `prisma` instance (Singleton Pattern), I ensure that the application efficiently handles database interactions without creating multiple connections:

 ```typescript
 export const prisma =